bartjanvanommeren/dwa-philadelphia/README.md

-# dwa-philadelphia
+# multi-minor-philadelphia
-Shared repo for the HAN DWA project
+Shared repo for the HAN minor project